codam-coding-college/spark-sessions/MLX42/SparkSession - MLX42.md

 2. Now, using the `mlx_put_pixel` function, put a **white** pixel in the **middle** of your image.
 (10 mins)
 	- How do you define colors?
-	- Understand how this function works, that is, how does it modify the image.
+	- Understand how this function works, that is, how does it modify the image itself.

 3. Our image is all ready to be shown!
 To do so, use `mlx_image_to_window`.
 MLX42 works with instances of images, that is, an image is like a 'painting' while an instance is a 'physical copy' of that painting.
 	- What are the prototypes and the return value for the function?